aueb-wim/DataQualityControlTool/README.md

 **GUI**
 We run `qctoolgui`
-See docs/quickguide.docx for furthe instructions.
+See docs/quickguide.docx for further instructions.

 ## Features
 -   Creates a statistical report for the dataset and its variables